-Should you wish for the property name to be recorded as part of your official postal address, or to remove or change a name previously recorded for your address, then please complete our Property Name Application form.
-Please note that there is a £50 administration fee payable on submission of this form.
+Should you wish for the property name to be recorded as part of your official postal address, or to remove or change a name previously recorded for your address, then please complete our Property Name Application form below.
+Please note that there is a £57.00 administration fee payable online, on submission of this form:

 Street Naming and Numbering Policy

 - Postcode information (external link)